fssg

 ./fssg [options]

-• -h, --help: Display the help message and exit.
+• -h, --help: Show help and exit.

-• -n, --nocolor: Disable colored terminal output.
+• -n, --nocolor: Disable ANSI color sequences in messages.

 Project Structure